Estate administration glossary

 Rules of Intestacy

-The legal rules that apply when someone dies without leaving a Will.
+The legal rules that apply when someone dies without leaving a will.
 The rules include a list of beneficiaries, starting in order with the deceased’s partner and any children.

-• Section 27
+Section 27

 Section 28

-Section 28 of the Trustee Act (Northern Ireland) 1958, which refers to the issuing of notices in The Gazette.
+Section 28 of the Trustee Act (Northern Ireland) 1958, refers to the issuing of notices in The Gazette.

 Settlement